AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/ALTER TABLE.md

             CALL UPDATE_TABLE_PROPERTY('holo_test','dictionary_encoding_columns','a:on,b:auto');
             ```

         -   In the following sample statements, dictionary encoding is disabled for the a field.
-Whether to enable dictionary encoding for the b, c, and d fields is determined by Hologres.
+Hologres automatically enables dictionary encoding for the b, c, and d fields.

             ```
             CREATE TABLE holo_test (